Indian

 Book Summary

-Listening to Culture presents everyday cultural activity in
+Listening to Culture presents everyday cultural activity in Indian family and community life in

-order to demonstrate why and how such activity must be
+order to demonstrate why and how such activity must be encompassed in the study of

 individuals and collectives.
-The author explores the rich world
+The author explores the rich world of everyday talk_in families,

-with children, between friends, at the work place_and shows the
+with children, between friends, at the work place_and shows the significance of this domain of

 social activity for an understanding of culture.